Current ABET Planning Documents

-Several changes were made to the planning documents, effective Fall 2018,
+Several changes are being made to the planning documents, effective Fall 2018,

 to reflect the new student outcomes for computing and engineering programs.

-The current planning documents are on the "ComputerSci Dept" campus Office365
+The current draft planning documents are on the "ComputerSci Dept" campus

-account through the web browser to access this group.
-It is located under
+Office365 account through a web browser to access this group.
+It is located

-the Sharepoint tab.
-If you are a faculty member who does not have access to
+under the Sharepoint tab.
+If you are a faculty member who does not have access

 Older (Archived) ABET Planning Documents